-He then made a short live action comedy for BBC3, released in 2006 called God and Dave, runner-up in the Encounters Festival Audience Award and selected by the British Council for representation.
+He then made a short live action comedy for BBC3, released in 2006 called God and Dave, which was runner-up in the Encounters Film Festival Audience Award and selected by the British Council for representation.
 It was completed and aired in 2006, winning the audience award at the Bristol Filmmakers Festival the same year.
-Mark then made the short The Life Sized Zoetrope in 2008.
-It was used by Mark Kermode in a Review Show special on BBC2, about how to make the perfect short film.
+Mark then made the short The Life Sized Zoetrope in 2008 for Channel 4, Arts Council UK and Animate.
 In 2008 it was nominated for 8 awards at the British Animation Awards (even though it is a live-action film), won the Grand Prix at the London International Animation Festival and the Tampere Film Festival.
-It subsequently gained distribution deals across the world and has been included in DVD compilations about the history of alternation short animation and filmmaking.
+It subsequently gained distribution deals across the world and is included in 4 DVD compilations about the history of alternation short animation and filmmaking.

 In the past Mark has been represented as a commercial director by Aardman and ArthurCox in Bristol.
 As well as directing he has been a freelance Production Manager, 1st Assistant Director, Director of Photography, Composer and Editor on around 60 commercials, feature films, TV series and short films.
 These roles have included the planning and organisation of the Guinness World Record for the biggest animation ever created and Editor of the BAFTA award winning film Mother of Many in 2009.

 Mark has recently received funding for a new short film due to be finished by the end of 2017, and is in script stage for his next feature film and TV series.